Opinion | President Biden: Atlanta is the ONLY choice to host Democratic National Convention

 He’s right.

-And the Democratic mayor has had an ally in Republican Gov. Brian Kemp, who has been said to be quietly encouraging the effort, hoping he can use an Atlanta victory as a data point to highlight the success of his economic policies.
+And the Democratic mayor hasn’t heard any objections from Republican Gov Brian Kemp.
+Some Republicans are quietly encouraging the effort, hoping they can use an Atlanta victory as a data point to highlight the success of Kemp’s economic policies.

 If Atlanta lands the convention, it will notch another economic boon for our great city and state.
 Some 50,000 people are expected to attend – and spend money.
 The mega-event could bring as much as $250 million to Atlanta’s economy.